Sleepytale Logo

 The Calm End to a Busy Day of Play

 Sleepytale is the one part of a toddler's day that is not a toy.
-After the building and pretending are done, Cleo creates personalized bedtime stories and lullabies around your little one, screen on as a gentle face or off as pure sound, to carry them from a busy day into a calm night.
-Fill the toy box with open ended favorites, and let Sleepytale handle bedtime.
+Cleo is an AI friend who takes whatever your little one loves and makes it into a personalized story, a lullaby, a musical, a small lesson, or a real conversation, in 17+ languages, screen on as a gentle face or off as pure sound.
+She is good company in the car and on a long afternoon indoors, and she is very good at endings.
+Fill the toy box with open ended favorites, and let Cleo have the quiet parts.
 Meet Cleo and try it free today.

 Looking for more sleepytale vs competitors?